CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [SVG - click is not a function]: https://stackoverflow.com/a/59787804/9935654
 [HTML5 input type range show range value]: https://stackoverflow.com/a/18936328/9935654
 [How to get client's IP address using JavaScript?]: https://stackoverflow.com/a/35123097/9935654
+[Mongodb-go-driver interface conversion: interface {} is primitive.ObjectID, not primitive.ObjectID (types from different packages)]: https://stackoverflow.com/a/55779348/9935654
+[golang: return a pointer or pass a reference]: https://stackoverflow.com/a/44827311/9935654
+[In mongodb-go-driver, how to marshal/unmarshal BSON in to a struct]: https://stackoverflow.com/q/51577388/9935654
+[How to extract the hostname portion of a URL in JavaScript]: https://stackoverflow.com/a/44272047/9935654
+[Calculate a percent with SCSS/SASS]: https://stackoverflow.com/a/61829411/9935654
+[SVG path to create triangle with rounded corners]: https://stackoverflow.com/a/46711374/9935654
+[HTML5 Audio stop function]: https://stackoverflow.com/a/14836099/9935654
+[Html 5 audio tag custom controls?]: https://stackoverflow.com/a/64012853/9935654
+[javascript slowly decrease volume of audio element]: https://stackoverflow.com/a/7942472/9935654

 {{< /table/bootstrap-table >}}